XCSoar/XCSoar/doc/devsetup.rst

 Optional: Eclipse IDE
 =====================

-Another very widespread IDEs is eclipse.
+Another very widespread IDE is eclipse.
 It is not limited to Android, can be used for all targets, and will support C++ and Java simultaneously.
 It is not required for XCSoar, but its installation is described here as an example.
 Eclipse is quite